almorelle/spatwork/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/almorelle/job/spatwork/badge/icon)](https://buildhive.cloudbees.com/job/almorelle/job/spatwork/)

-Build with `mvn package dependency:copy-dependencies`.
+Build with `mvn package` to create an executable jar (uberjar) or use the maven profile `-Pwebapp` to create a war.

-Run with `java -cp target/classes:target/dependency/* spatwork.AppServer`.
+Run with `java -jar spatwork-<version>.jar` or deploy the war in any application container.

 You will need a [mongoDB](http://www.mongodb.org/) server running on localhost (you can use `-Pembedmongo` for the tests) or provide the URI and db name in the environment (retrieved with System.getEnv).
 * `MONGOHQ_DB_NAME` - Name of the database (e.g. restx-spatwork)